 But let's not just wait for that social change to occur; let's push it along.
 Let's develop an organized

 movement to inform people about this option and how they can pursue it.
 That's the purpose of a new nonprofit

-organization that I'm a part of - the Alliance for
+organization that I'm a part of - the

 Self-Directed Education.
 Maybe you'd like to join it.

 More Articles by Peter Gray